Getting to grips with your pension arrangements can be daunting and complex – particularly when national legislation changes.

 Please contact Sheena today for a informal, Zoom “coffee and chat”

 Senior Wealth Management Consultant

 Principal Partner Practice of St. James’s Place Wealth Management

 Fax: 0844 7741672

 The levels and bases of taxation and reliefs from taxation can change at any time.
 The value of any tax relied depends on individual circumstances.

-Sovereign Wealth LLP is an Appointed Representative of and represents only St. James’s Place Wealth Management plc (which is authorised and regulated by the Financial Conduct Authority).
+Sovereign Wealth Limited is an Appointed Representative of and represents only St. James’s Place Wealth Management plc (which is authorised and regulated by the Financial Conduct Authority).
 The ‘St. James’s Place Partnership’ and the titles ‘Partner’ and ‘Partner Practice’ are marketing terms used to describe St. James’s Place representatives.